Are you accredited?

 Are you a licensed childcare center or a school?

-We operate as a homeschool tutorial enrichment program for ages 7–16, and a half-day, license-exempt preschool for ages 3–6.
+We operate as a homeschool tutorial program for ages 6–16 and as a half-day, license-exempt preschool for ages 3–5.

 We are not a childcare center.